mailcow/mailcow-dockerized-docs/docs/u_e-mailcow_ui-tfa.md

 WebAuthn works without an internet connection.

-### What will happen to my registered U2F Key after the Update?
+### What will happen to my registered Fido Security Key after the Update from U2F to WebAuthn?
-> :warning: With this new U2F replacement (WebAuthn) you have to re-register your U2F Key, thankfully WebAuthn is backwards compatible and supports the U2F protocol.
+> :warning: With this new U2F replacement (WebAuthn) you have to re-register your Fido Security Key, thankfully WebAuthn is backwards compatible and supports the U2F protocol.

-Ideally, the next time you log in (with the key), you should get a text box saying that your U2F key has been removed due to the update to WebAuthn and deleted as a 2-factor authenticator.
+Ideally, the next time you log in (with the key), you should get a text box saying that your Fido Security Key has been removed due to the update to WebAuthn and deleted as a 2-factor authenticator.

 But don't worry!
 You can simply re-register your existing key and use it as usual, you probably won't even notice a difference, except that your browser won't show the U2F deactivation message anymore.

-### Disable unofficial supported U2F keys
+### Disable unofficial supported Fido Security Keys
-With WebAuthn there is the possibility to use only official U2F keys (from the big brands like: Yubico, Apple, Nitro, Google, Huawei, Microsoft, etc.).
+With WebAuthn there is the possibility to use only official Fido Security Keys (from the big brands like: Yubico, Apple, Nitro, Google, Huawei, Microsoft, etc.).

 This is primarily for security purposes, as it allows administrators to ensure that only official hardware can be used in their environment.